-The second international academic workshop on ‘Global Land Grabbing’ will be held on 17-19 October 2012 at Cornell University in Ithaca, NY, USA.
+The second international academic workshop on ‘Global Land Grabbing’ was held on 17 – 19 October 2012 at Cornell University in Ithaca, NY, USA.
 This event is presented by the Land Deal Politics Initiative (LDPI) and the Cornell Department of Development Sociology.
-Among the confirmed keynote speakers is the new Director-General of the UN Food and Agriculture Organization (FAO) and Brazilian academic, José Graziano da Silva.
+Among the confirmed keynote speakers was the Director-General of the UN Food and Agriculture Organization (FAO) and Brazilian academic, José Graziano da Silva.

 - Conference programme

 - Video highlights